-At TaxConnex, we work with a lot of telecommunications service providers that are new to the business.
+At TaxConnex, we work with telecommunications service providers of all sizes.
 Many are existing MSPs (Managed Service Providers) or IT management companies that would like to expand their service offering and become “stickier” with their clients.

 They may have infrastructure in place to support the sales tax requirements of their existing business, but the telecommunications service presents a different set of issues.